locka99/cpp-to-rust-book/src/features_of_rust/strings.md

 The char type is a byte wide.
 The std::string template wraps a char pointer and provides methods for modifying the string in a safe manner.

-The wchar_t type is for wide strings and is either 2 or 4 bytes wide and is compiler / platform specific.
-In Microsoft Visual C++ it is an unsigned short (corresponding to Win32's Unicode API), in gcc it can be 32-bits or 16-bits according to the compile flags.
-There is a corresponding  std::wstring.
+The `wchar_t` type is for wide strings and is either 2 or 4 bytes wide and is compiler / platform specific.
+In Microsoft Visual C++ it is an `unsigned short` (corresponding to Win32's Unicode API), in gcc it can be 32-bits or 16-bits according to the compile flags.
+There is a corresponding `std::wstring` template class in C++ for manipulating wide strings.

 ### Rust